geevi/geevi.github.io_code/content/project/auto-nav.md

 +++
 # Date this page was created.
-date = "2017-01-01"
+date = "2016-06-27"

 # Project title.
-title = "Deep Reinforcement Learning"
+title = "Autonomous Navigation & Transporation"

 # Project summary to display on homepage.
-summary = "Surveying Deep learning methods used in Reinforcement Learning"
+summary = "Solving problems in Auto.
+Nav. and aiding Cityscale planning using Deep Learning."

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "bubbles.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["deep-learning"]
+tags = ["computer-vision"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""